gregnavis/active_record_doctor/README.md

 Model-level uniqueness validations and `has_one` associations should be backed by a database index in order to be robust.
-Otherwise you risk inserting duplicate values under heavy load.
+Otherwise you risk inserting duplicate values under a heavy load.

 In order to detect such validations run: